 Most of our grads get work within two months of graduating.
 From big industry to mom and pop businesses, BCIT grads are working to support safe food production.
 With applied work experience in the field, you will have the skills employers are looking for.

-Grads can also choose to apply to other bachelor’s degree programs in a variety of fields including environmental health.
+Grads can choose to apply to other bachelor’s degree programs in a variety of fields including Environmental Health.

 Erin Friesen, PhD